 - great for baby’s first bite

-- tastes great – baby will love it
+- tastes yummy — your baby will love it

 - Carrots: This star ingredient is easy to find and usually very inexpensive.
-I would recommend going for the organic version as the cost per ounce is pennies more than the conventional version.
+I recommend going for the organic version as the cost per ounce is only pennies more than the conventional version.

-- Nutmeg: We are going to add a pinch of nutmeg to this puree to ground down some of the carrot’s natural sweetness with an earthy spice.
+- Nutmeg: We are going to add a pinch of nutmeg to this puree to tone down some of the carrot’s natural sweetness with earthy spice.
 You can always skip the nutmeg if you prefer.

 Tips on Peeling Carrots: It’s totally up to you if you peel the carrots or not.
-Since we are pureeing the cooked carrots until smooth there will not be any difference in the taste or texture.
-There will be a little more fiber in the baby food, so if it’s baby’s first time eating carrot puree, you may peel the carrots just so you don’t overload baby’s tummy with too much fiber.
+Since we are pureeing the cooked carrots until smooth, there will not be any difference in the taste or texture.
+However, there will be a little more fiber in the baby food, so if it’s your baby’s first time eating carrot puree, you may peel the carrots just so you don’t overload your baby’s tummy with too much fiber.

 HEALTH BENEFITS OF CARROTS